 SOIL PIPE.
 A pipe that conveys sewage containing fecal matter to the building drain or building sewer.

-SPILLPROOF VACUUM BREAKER.
+SPILL-RESISTANT VACUUM BREAKER ASSEMBLY.
 An assembly consisting of one check valve force-loaded closed and an air-inlet vent valve force-loaded open to atmosphere, positioned downstream of the check valve, and located between and including two tightly closing shutoff valves and a test cock.

 STACK.
 A general term for any vertical line of soil, waste, vent or inside conductor piping that extends through at least one story with or without offsets.